 And next year, a predicted 9% earnings jump supports expectations of a 40 cent payment.
 Current dividend predictions lead to chubby yields of 3.4% for this year and 3.7% for 2019.

 In terms of value, a forward P/E ratio of 16.1 times is hardly outstanding, but a corresponding PEG reading of just 0.8 times certainly is.
 This is much too cheap given the exceptional revenues-boosting opportunities and cost benefits brought by its merger with Ladbrokes Coral, even in spite of the danger of a regulatory clampdown on fixed odds betting terminals.
 As the popularity of online gambling takes off, I expect profits at GVC to keep on booming.

 Of course, picking the right shares and the strategy to be successful in the stock market isn't easy.
 But you can get ahead of the herd by reading the Motley Fool's FREE guide, "10 Steps To Making A Million In The Market".

 The Motley Fool's experts show how a seven-figure-sum stock portfolio is within the reach of many ordinary investors in this straightforward step-by-step guide.
 There are no strings attached, simply click here for your free copy.

-Rupert Hargreaves owns no share mentioned.
-The Motley Fool UK owns shares of and has recommended Greencore.
-The Motley Fool UK has recommended Rightmove.
+Royston Wild has no position in any of the shares mentioned.
+The Motley Fool UK has recommended GVC Holdings.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.